Ingredients

 Notes

-Chamomile’s apparent gentleness is deceptive and understanding this is critical when preparing cold drinks.
+Chamomile's apparent gentleness is deceptive, and understanding this is critical when preparing cold drinks.
 It can turn bitter, dusty, and medicinal surprisingly quickly if infused too long.
-The 5-minute tasting check is essential — at that point chamomile tastes soft, floral, and lightly honeyed, while even a few minutes longer can flatten the flavor and introduce a hay-like bitterness.
+The 5-minute tasting check is essential — at that point chamomile tastes soft, floral, and lightly honeyed, while even a few minutes longer can flatten the flavour and introduce a hay-like bitterness that no amount of honey can correct afterward.

-Honey choice matters greatly because no strong competing flavors mask poor selection.
-Mild, clean varieties such as acacia, clover, or orange blossom integrate naturally with chamomile and white tea’s shared floral register.
+Honey choice matters greatly because no strong competing flavours mask a poor selection.
+Mild, clean varieties such as acacia, clover, or orange blossom integrate naturally with chamomile and white tea's shared floral register.
 Strong honeys like buckwheat or wildflower dominate the drink and create a muddled result.

 White tea must remain perceptible in the final balance.
 Its gentle sweetness and light body provide structure and prevent the drink from tasting like sweetened chamomile water.
-Pai Mu Tan works best; overly delicate teas may disappear.
+Pai Mu Tan works best; overly delicate teas may disappear entirely beneath the chamomile.